raceconditionrunning/raceconditionrunning.github.io/quarantine-relay.md

 ### Conclusion

-With p < 0.5 and no change of Type II Error, the relay was Type I fun.
+With p < 0.5 and no chance of Type II Error, the relay was Type I fun.
 10/10 experts agree, would do again.